-As a Principal and Director of Operations, Eric’s role with the firm is extensive.
+As the President, Eric’s role with the firm is extensive.
 His management of our day-to-day operations involves him with nearly every aspect of the business, from strategic planning to resource management.
 He is the firm’s hiring manager and coordinates our staffing needs.
 Eric also oversees many of the firm’s larger projects and provides office-wide quality control.

 Eric studied architecture at Cornell University and graduated in the top 5% of his class.
 In less than 6 years, he became a Partner of an architecture and engineering firm in Salisbury.
 He was a leader in several organizations on the Eastern Shore, including the American Red Cross and Chesapeake Bay Chapter of the American Institute of Architects.
 Since relocating to Pittsburgh and joining Desmone in 2008, he became one of the first two Associates in our firm’s 50+ year history, and is now a Principal.

 Eric has extensive experience in a wide variety of project types, from small commercial additions to oceanfront hotels.
 His favorite projects often involve existing structures.
 “I’m fascinated with the dialogue between old and new, and the layers of meaning that exist between them,” he says.
 Eric cites his experience of studying abroad in Italy and the work of Carlo Scarpa as inspirations.
 “Scarpa’s work stitches classic and modern to create timeless design.
 Much of his work is simply sublime.”
 He sees Pittsburgh as a great place to practice architecture.
 “Pittsburgh is full of great buildings.
 Some of the most interesting are those that are waiting to be transformed into something new.”